desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 ## Setting default values {#default}

-You may have noticed that the `bound` function, as well as e.g. `bound.number` accepts a second argument that's called `defaultValue`.
+You may have noticed that the `bound` function, as well as e.g. `bound.number` accepts a second argument called `defaultValue`.
 Use this argument to specify a value that's used instead of `undefined` — whenever the bound value would be undefined **or** null (under the hood, the `??` operator is used to determine the final value).

 - {@link bound}